TensorRT Compilation¶

 - 🎯 Any GPU architecture - Not limited to cloud-available devices

-- ☁️ Automatic artifact registration - Compiled engines are uploaded to Roboflow platform
+- ☁️ Automatic artifact registration - Compiled engines are uploaded to the Roboflow platform

 - 🚀 Seamless deployment -

-inference-modelsautomatically downloads and uses registered engines - 🔒 Compile once, use everywhere - Share compiled models across your infrastructure
+inference-modelsautomatically downloads and uses the compiled engines - 🔒 Compile once, deploy everywhere - Share compiled models across your infrastructure

 On-Demand Compilation on Roboflow Platform¶